DogepartyXDP/Documentation/Developers/API.md

 **create_burn(source, quantity)**

-Burn a given quantity of BTC for XCP (**on mainnet, possible between blocks 278310 and 283810**; on testnet it is still available).
+Burn a given quantity of BTC for XDP (**on mainnet, possible between blocks 278310 and 283810**; on testnet it is still available).

 **Parameters:**